 “Realizing, as you look through your calendar while considering what’s changed in the last few days, that you had now better block out two hours for yourself in the coming week so that you can finish drafting a document on time, is the kind of “aha!” moment that can help prevent the loss of control.”

 Allen responded with a comment on this thread stating that whatever works should be taken to be “canonical GTD.”
 Also, he’s also apparently supported the idea of time blocking, calling them a method of using “false deadlines” in this thread.
+Also, someone quotes him from the forums:

 My thought is that he is merely evolving with the times.
 After all, we have come a long way since 2001 when the mobile internet was not widely available, let alone cloud computing and AI applications.
 In a Lifehack article, I speculated that David Allen was heavily influenced by his decades of experience using paper calendars.
 As a 60-something year old he only had a few years of practice using a digital calendar before writing his famous book.